arthur-r-oliveira/rinha-backend-golang/low-level-design.md

 - **`type PaymentRequest struct { ... }`**: This defines a new type named `PaymentRequest` that is a struct.
 - **`CorrelationID string`**: This is a field named `CorrelationID` of type `string`.
 - **`` `json:"correlationId"` ``**: This is a struct tag.
 It provides metadata about the field.
 In this case, it tells the `encoding/json` package how to encode/decode this field to/from JSON.

+#### Data Structs vs. Behavioral Structs

+A key concept in this project's design is the separation of structs that hold data from structs that have behavior.

+- **Data-Only Structs (like in the `models` package):** The `models` package is specifically for structs that represent the data entities of the application, like `PaymentRequest`.
+These are often called Data Transfer Objects (DTOs).
+Their primary purpose is to be simple containers for data that is passed between different parts of the system or used in API responses.

+- **Structs with Behavior (like `APIGateway` and `Worker`):** You'll notice other, more complex structs outside the `models` package.
+For example, the `APIGateway` struct (in the `gateway` package) and the `Worker` struct (in the `worker` package) are not just data containers.
+They hold fields that manage the application's state (like HTTP clients, database connections, and channels) and have methods attached to them that implement the core logic of the application (like handling requests, processing payments, and running health checks).

+This separation is intentional and is a good practice in Go.
+It keeps the data definitions clean and decoupled from the business logic, making the code easier to understand, maintain, and test.

 - **Further Reading:**
     - [Structs](https://go.dev/tour/moretypes/2)